skip to content

 All postgraduate students who are admitted to the Department of Social Anthropology will be assigned a Supervisor to support and guide their work.
 Your supervisor will be an expert in his or her field of research and will meet you regularly to discuss your work and oversee your progress.

-Prospective MRes and PhD students are encouraged to consult the Department's Academic Staff Directory to help them in identifying a potential supervisor.
-One of the requirements for admission of applicants wishing to undertake a research degree (MRes or PhD) is the agreement of a senior member (normally a member of Departmental staff) to act as supervisor of the student's work.
+Prospective PhD students are encouraged to consult the Department's Academic Staff Directory to help them in identifying a potential supervisor.
+One of the requirements for admission of applicants wishing to undertake a research degree (PhD) is the agreement of a senior member (normally a member of Departmental staff) to act as supervisor of the student's work.
 Those seeking admission may indicate on their application form whether they have a specific supervisor in mind: this is not compulsory, and it does not guarantee that the named individual will agree to act as supervisor.

 Facilities